AcuRank: Uncertainty-Aware Adaptive Computation for Listwise Reranking: Experimental setup

 \subsection{\ours{} configurations}

 Building on the general framework described in Section~\ref{sec:uacrank}, we specify the experimental settings used as our default configuration, unless otherwise noted in the ablation studies (Table~\ref{tab:design_choice}).
-The hyperparameters were selected based on empirical evaluation on a subset of TREC-DL19 and DL20, then applied consistently across all other datasets to ensure fair comparison.
+The hyperparameters were selected based on empirical evaluation on a subset of TREC-DL19 and DL20, then applied consistently across all other datasets to ensure a fair comparison.
+We also provide an extended robustness analysis on how computation scales with the candidate-set size $n$ and on ranking stability under document addition; see Supplementary Section~\ref {sec:update_dynamics}.

 \textbf{Initialization:} We initialize TrueSkill scores based on first-stage retrieval scores.
 Specifically, we set the mean $\mu_i$ to the raw retrieval score (e.g., BM25 or SPLADE), and the standard deviation to $\sigma_i = \mu_i / 3$.
 This allows the model to prioritize high-confidence documents from the beginning.
+Analysis on different variance initialization and justification of the design choice are discussed in Supplementary Section~\ref{sec:bayesian_modeling} and Table~\ref{tab:variance}.